mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 We should know the mind is very picky; “monkey mind.”
 That’s why we need the practice of regulating the mind.
 But we have to *use* the mind.
 When you regulate your body and breath, there must be the mind *with* your body, your breath.
 Otherwise, you become cats and dogs.
 Cats and dogs and birds can do with their bodies but no mind.
 But we are human beings.
 So first we have to do something with our body, but there must be mind, constantly.

 So, the final goal of regulating the mind is to be free from mind, because mind is picky.
-That’s why Dogen Zenji says we have to practice samadhi, complete samadhi, becoming one; using your whole body and mind in order to fit your object perfectly.
+That’s why Dōgen Zenji says we have to practice samadhi, complete samadhi, becoming one; using your whole body and mind in order to fit your object perfectly.
 Adjusting, regulating your body, and breath, and mind.
 And then, if everything is perfect at that time, very naturally your body fits to your object.
 And then, something happens.
 Something happens; we don’t know what it is.
 And then when we see it, when our mind is immediately there and *picking* that, then we say, “Oh, that’s zazen.”
 But before your mind picks it up, that zazen is *no-name*.
 Just, something happens.
 So, very naturally, zazen blooms.
 And also *you* bloom, as total personality there.

 #### 35:18